 Next to German Pancakes, waffles have got to be my family’s favorite breakfast item.
 However, I have yet to find a good from scratch recipe for basic waffles.
-I love to make the Waffles of Insane Greatness and Tender Sour Cream Waffles in my Belgian waffle maker, but I have never been impressed with any basic recipe I have made for my regular waffle maker.
+That was until I found this recipe.
+I love to make the Waffles of Insane Greatness and Tender Sour Cream Waffles in my Belgian waffle maker.
+However, I have never been impressed with any basic recipe I have made for my regular waffle maker.
 I have just relied on good old Hungry Jack mix, which is the best store bought mix in my opinion.
-Well, I now have a good from scratch recipe I can go to.
+Well, I now have found a good from scratch recipe I can go to.

-This waffle does require you to take the extra step of separating the eggs and whipping the whites, but is well worth it.
+This waffle does require you to take the extra step of separating the eggs and whipping the whites.
+But it is well worth it.
 You end up with this delicious sponge-like waffle rather than the cakey consistency I get from my go to store bought mix.
-I serve my waffles up with some syrup, fresh raspberries, and sweetened whipped cream.
-I also doubled the recipe and had extras for breakfast during the week.
+I served my waffles up with some syrup, fresh raspberries, and sweetened whipped cream.
+I also doubled the recipe.
+This gave me extras for breakfast during the week.
 I just place them back in the waffle iron on the lowest setting to reheat.

 - 2 tsp baking powder

 - ½ tsp salt

 - 1 ½ cups milk I used skim

 - ⅓ cup canola oil